Buckpasser

-Buckpasser (1963–1978) was a champion American Thoroughbred racehorse who was the 1966 Horse of the Year.
+Buckpasser (1963– March 6, 1978) was a champion American Thoroughbred racehorse who was the 1966 Horse of the Year.
 His other achievements include 1965 Champion Two-Year-Old, 1966 Champion Three-Year-Old, 1966 Champion Handicap Horse, and 1967 Champion Handicap Horse.
 He was also the leading broodmare sire in 1983, 1984, and 1989.

 Background

 Buckpasser was a bay colt that was bred and owned by Ogden Phipps and foaled at Claiborne Farm in Paris, Kentucky.
-He was by the Horse of the Year-winner Tom Fool, and his dam was the stakes-winning mare Busanda, by the Triple Crown-winner War Admiral.
+He was sired by the Horse of the Year-winner Tom Fool, and his dam was the stakes-winning mare Busanda, by the Triple Crown-winner War Admiral.
 Busanda's second dam was the "blue hen" broodmare La Troienne (FR).
 Buckpasser was a half-brother to several other horses that included the stakes-winners Bupers (won $221,688) and Bureaucracy ($156,635).
 Buckpasser was inbred in the fourth generation (4m x 4f) to the French racehorse and influential sire Teddy.

 Racing official Dr. Manuel Gilman said of him, "Generally, every horse has about a hundred faults of conformation.
 I would defy anybody to pick a flaw in Buckpasser."
 Renowned horse painter Richard Stone Reeves said, "Buckpasser was the most perfectly proportioned Thoroughbred I have ever seen."
 Only two horses, Secretariat and Affirmed, have since been "in a class with Buckpasser".

 Racing career

-Buckpasser had two trainers, both since elected to the U.S. Racing Hall of Fame.
+Buckpasser had two trainers, both since inducted into the U.S. Racing Hall of Fame.
 Bill Winfrey began his training, and when he retired, Eddie Neloy took over and prepared Buckpasser for his three-year-old season.

 Buckpasser's first race start was on May 13, 1965, in which he ran a poor fourth.
 It was the only time he did not place.
-When Buckpasser ran in the Flamingo Stakes, the race was declared a nonwagering event, forever after called the "Chicken" Flamingo.
+When Buckpasser ran in the Flamingo Stakes, the race was declared a nonwagering event, forever after being called the "Chicken" Flamingo.

 After his two-year-old season and spring, he was placed at the top of the Experimental Free Handicap with 126 pounds.
 Buckpasser developed a quarter crack that kept him out of the 1966 Kentucky Derby, as well as the Preakness and Belmont Stakes.
 It took almost three months for the crack to heal.